Abikebuk/twitter-data-analysis/README.md

 * Some data processed seem wrong
 * Really long process.
 I calculated about 5 days for 7.3 Million of tweets to process.
 * Might be more practical to directly convert streamed tweet to Neo4J.
+* Too much data is pulled compared to what is needed.

+## Data sample
+I exported my MongoDB database if it is of any use.
+You can find it on this link : https://iecm064-my.sharepoint.com/:f:/g/personal/rettana_muon_mediaschool_me/EsycmjxTO5tGpNBvc889yWABMHXLVzVhXFrzYIwMgQ9psg?e=3t3PX1
+Process of getting the data is explained the sourcecode.
 ## Results examples

 I used this cypher to generate this result :